Chemistry (CHE)

 CHE 4463.
 Inorganic Chemistry.
 (3-0) 3 Credit Hours.

-Prerequisites: A grade of "C-" or better in CHE 3464, and completion of or concurrent enrollment in CHE 3804 or CHE 4354 (Formerly CHE 3854).
+Prerequisite: A grade of "C-" or better in CHE 3464, and completion of or concurrent enrollment in CHE 3804 or CHE 4354 (formerly CHE 3854).
 A study of the structure, bonding, and properties of inorganic compounds, acid-base theory, crystalline state, coordination chemistry, and other advanced topics.
 Generally offered: Fall.
-Differential Tuition: $150.
+This course has Differential Tuition.

 CHE 4483.
 Solid State Chemistry.
 (3-0) 3 Credit Hours.